lishiyo/digital-twin-mem0/dev_docs/CURSOR_CONTEXT.md

 - Add comprehensive tests for the conversation summarization functionality
 - Optimize memory usage in Mem0 by implementing more intelligent TTL strategies

+## 2023-06-21

+### Current Focus

+Implemented the Trait Extraction Agent, focusing on the first phase of the implementation plan outlined in `v1_trait_extraction_agent.md`.
+This serves Task 4.5 from `v1_tasks.md` to enable document trait extraction and update user profiles.

+### Key Components Created

+1. **Trait Extractors**: Implemented base `TraitExtractor` interface and source-specific implementations (`ChatTraitExtractor`, `DocumentTraitExtractor`) in `app/services/traits/extractors.py`.

+2. **Trait Extraction Service**: Implemented a unified service that handles extraction, processing, and updating user profiles in `app/services/traits/service.py`.

+3. **Integration Points**:
+   - Updated `app/services/ingestion/service.py` to extract traits from documents
+   - Updated `app/services/conversation/graphiti_ingestion.py` to use the new trait extraction service

+### Current Patterns and Preferences

+- We're following a composable, interface-based design where specialized extractors inherit from a common base class.
+- Source-specific confidence adjustments are applied based on the reliability of each source type.
+- Trait update logic uses a consistent approach for handling conflicts and confidence scores.
+- Decoupled trait extraction from Graphiti operations for better separation of concerns.

+### Next Steps

+1. Move forward with Phase 2 of trait extraction: implement advanced confidence scoring, cross-source validation, temporal weighting, and trait categorization.

+2. Consider implementing trait evolution tracking to maintain a history of how traits change over time.

+3. Begin exploring additional data sources (calendar, social media) for future integration as outlined in Phase 3.

+### Learnings

+- The existing trait extraction code in the chat pipeline had good conflict resolution logic that was worth preserving.
+- The document ingestion pipeline already extracted traits but didn't use them, making this a relatively straightforward integration point.
+- Separating trait extraction from Graphiti operations allows for more flexibility in how we use and evolve these features independently.

 ## 2025-04-18 01:27 PDT